ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 In contrast to using class-membership probabilities returned from classifiers, the major benefits of conformal prediction are its theoretical guarantees and its generality.
-Conformal prediction methods donâ€™t make any strong assumptions about the distribution of the data or the model being used, and they can be applied in conjunction with any existing machine learning algorithm to provide confidence measures for predictions.
+Conformal prediction methods don't make any strong assumptions about the distribution of the data or the model being used, and they can be applied in conjunction with any existing machine learning algorithm to provide confidence measures for predictions.

 Confidence intervals have asymptotic coverage guarantees, which means that the coverage guarantee holds in the limit as the sample (test set) size goes to infinity.
-This doesnâ€™t necessarily mean that confidence intervals work for only very large sample sizes, but rather that their properties are more firmly guaranteed as the sample size increases.
+This doesn't necessarily mean that confidence intervals work for only very large sample sizes, but rather that their properties are more firmly guaranteed as the sample size increases.
 Confidence intervals therefore rely on asymptotic properties, meaning